Contents

 A fantastic feature for anyone who loves the nautical life!
 This little seating alcove is the ideal place for those philosophical discussions that last long into the night.
 Position it close to your fire pit and surround with solar powered lanterns.

-A garden teepee is the perfect spot to meditate and reconnect with nature.
-It also makes an excellent cubbyhole for the kids, while serving as a great display for all your creeping plants.
+A garden tepee is the perfect spot to meditate and reconnect with nature.
+It also makes an excellent cubbyhole for the kids.
+Overall, a tepee is a great addition to any outside space and is perfect for a family garden!
+The design featured above looks great with loads of climbing plants.

 29. Hammock